fanqingsong/dify_chat_ui/README.md

 - Email/password authentication
 - Session management with JWT
 - Extensible for OAuth providers (Google, GitHub, etc.)
+- Role-based access control (RBAC)
+- User account activation workflow

-### Test User
+### User Registration Flow

-After setting up, you can create a new user through the registration page.
+1. Users register through the registration page
+2. New accounts are inactive by default
+3. Admin assigns a role and activates the account
+4. User can now log in

 ### Database Access